-Unfortunately, however, creditors viewed the 1841 law as providing few payments to creditors and discharging too much debt for twoo many debtors.
+Unfortunately, however, creditors viewed the 1841 law as providing few payments to creditors and discharging too much debt for too many debtors.
 Accordingly, the 1841 law was repealed in 1843.

-Unfortunately, this law too failed in 1978, due to similar criticisms as prior laws.
+Unfortunately, this law too failed in 1888 under the same criticisms that befell earlier federal bankruptcy laws. .

 It was not until the year 1898 that Congress for the first time passed a bankruptcy law that became, essentially, permanent.
 With passage of the Bankruptcy Act of 1898, although amended and replaced multiple times, there have been no further periods of repeal and/or times when the federal government had no bankruptcy laws in effect.